smithy-lang/smithy-kotlin/docs/design/flexible-checksums.md

 Note that because users select an algorithm from a code-generated enum, accidentally selecting an unsupported algorithm is unlikely.

 ### Computing and Injecting Checksums
 Next the SDK will compute and inject the checksum.
-If the body is smaller than the `aws-chunked` threshold ([1MB today](https://github.com/awslabs/smithy-kotlin/blob/9b9297c690d9a01777447f437f0e91562e146bf9/runtime/auth/aws-signing-common/common/src/aws/smithy/kotlin/runtime/auth/awssigning/middleware/AwsSigningMiddleware.kt#L38)) and replayable, the checksum will be immediately computed and injected under the appropriate header name.
+If the body is smaller than the `aws-chunked` threshold ([1MB today](https://github.com/awslabs/smithy-kotlin/blob/9b9297c690d9a01777447f437f0e91562e146bf9/runtime/auth/aws-signing-common/common/src/aws/smithy/kotlin/runtime/auth/awssigning/middleware/AwsSigningMiddleware.kt#L38)), the checksum will be immediately computed and injected under the appropriate header name.

 Otherwise, if the request body is large enough to be uploaded with `aws-chunked`, the SDK will append the checksum header name to the `x-amz-trailer` header.